 If your pet has extremely itchy skin but the skin shows no reddness or other visible change, try using an oat poultice on the affected area to relieve itchiness.
 Cook some oatmeal into a paste.
 Allow it to cool and then apply liberally to the affected areas.

 Giving your pet an oat bath can also relieve itchiness.
 Get a natural oatmeal shampoo such as Doc Ackerman's Herbal Colloidal Oatmeal Shampoo.
-This wonderful shampoo contains 3.8% colloidal oatmeal, which is simply oats ground into an extremely fine powder.
-It also contains other herbs such as green tea, aloe vera, calendula, etc. that soothe and heal the skin.

 (Note: You should NOT use oat if your dog has yeast infections on her skin.
 Oat is a grain which has a high source of carbohydrates (sugars), and yeast thrives on sugars!)